rhall1705/Pacifier/README.md

   protected void onCreate(Bundle savedInstanceState {
     super.onCreate(savedInstanceState);
     setContentView(R.layout.my_activity);
-    MyActivityExtras.bind(this);
+    Pacifier.bind(this);
   }

 }
 ```

-This will generate the helper class MyActivityExtras, which contains the bind method seen above that will populate the annotated extras with their values.
+This will add the bind method seen above to the generated Pacifier class that will populate the annotated extras with their values.
 Note that default values can be provided by simply assigning them to the member - if the argument is not provided, the default value will remain.
-The helper class also contains the following factory method that must be used to launch MyActivity:
+It will also generate a class called MyActivityExtras that contains the following factory method that must be used to launch MyActivity:

 ```
 public static Intent newIntent(Context context, String myStringExtra, int myIntegerExtra) {